writethedocs/www/docs/conf/atlantic/2023/sponsors/prospectus.rst

 Sponsor Expo
 ~~~~~~~~~~~~

-On Tuesday morning we hold our Sponsor Expo,
+On Tuesday, for the first 3 hours, we hold our Sponsor Expo,
 which is a wonderful place to connect with our attendees.
 This gives you a chance to discuss whatever you'd like to with our attendees.